MohammedUsman-hub/MohammedUsman-hub/README.md

 <br>
-I am a software engineer who lovea front-end/back-end/full-stack developing.
+I am a software engineer who loves front-end/back-end/full-stack developing.
 I also close to 2 years experience in Data Analysis.
 Building my vision of the digital world step by step.
 All coding projects have been built from the ground up, starting from visualising a plan, designing, executing the plan and then the fun part, coding.
 I can solve front-end issues by using the naked eye at its peak to spot different areas that need attention to detail.
 Using a stunning colour pallete that will ehance the psychology side of colours onto a website or application.